nooqta/kodyfire/README.md

 ### Method 1: Generator mode `kody generate`

 The recommended way of using kody is using the `generate` command.
-The command will assist you creating your artifact based on the chosen concept.
-A react `component` is considered a concept.
+The command will assist you creating your artifact based on the chosen `concept`.
+For example, a react `component` is considered a `concept`.
 In order to generate your artifacts, run the `generate` command.
-The syntax is `kody generate|g [kody] [concept]`.
-If you ommit `kody` and `concept` the assistant will prompt you to select them.
+The syntax is `kody g|generate [kody] [concept]`.
+If you ommit `kody` and/or `concept` the assistant will prompt you to select the missing.
 As an example, run the following command from your terminal:

 ```sh
 kody generate react component
 ```

-### Method 2: Generator mode `kody run`
+### Method 2: Runner mode `kody run`

+The `run` command is similar to the `generate` command.
+The `run` requires a definition file which is simply a json file containing all the concept definitions you have created using the `ride` command.
+The `generate` command on the other hand creates one or more concept definition on the run and process them on one run.
+Every command has its use cases.

 #### Initialize kody